Last Updated on February 2, 2024 by Editorial Team

 5. Phoneme Manipulation

 The phenome manipulation is an excellent activity to indulge the learners in their way to reach maximum phonemic awareness potential, as it helps in great manipulation of phenomes, as the title suggests.
-The activity basically involves syllable deletion from one portion of a word to see what the resulting look likes.
+The activity basically involves syllable deletion from one portion of a word to see what the results look like.
 For example, the activity involves questions like what word would be left if the sound “p” is taken away in the word “pie.”

 It includes the identification and manipulation of syllables and increasing the frequency with which they are seen and used.
 Words like pie, chart, take cape, etc., with hidden words found in them, can make the game at its best.
-The first sound, last sound, and then the middle sound can also be deleted and played.
+The first sound, the last sound, and then the middle sound can also be deleted and played.

 One of the greatest skills that most people lack is listening skills.
 It’s important for all and highly important for anyone who needs to increase their phonemic awareness.
 A great activity that can be interesting for early learners/ children for reflecting on their phonemic awareness is by listening.
 That means giving attention to even the smallest of noises and recognizing and learning from them.